 Employees must be comfortable working with such large and unique datasets and be prepared to go into planning mode, carefully curating the data so it can easily be stored and retrieved.

 5. Learning and Retaining Cloud Data Expertise

 Businesses can be one step ahead of the competition if their employees have full capabilities over their cloud platform.
-Not only will they have a leg up on other companies when it comes to storing sensitive data, money and time saved from a cloud solution allows them to make other necessary business decisions about additional add-ons, helping them grow even more.
+Not only will they have a leg up on other companies when it comes to storing sensitive data, but money and time saved from a cloud solution also allows them to make other necessary business decisions about additional add-ons, helping them grow even more.

 To this end, quality training programs are available for employees to learn the fundamentals and get certified in managing cloud platforms.
 Some of these learning opportunities include the Google Cloud Platform Big Data & Machine Learning Fundamentals, high-quality training in big data and learning capabilities.
 The Simplilearn Google certified professional-data engineer certification training course is designed to teach employees how to use Cloud SQL and Cloud Dataproc for migration of workload, how to master interactive data analysis using BigQuery and Datalab, and how to train and use neural networks using TensorFlow.
-It will also help them understand data processing architectures, Task Queues and DataFlow.
+It will also help them understand data processing architectures, Task Queues, and DataFlow.
 If employees need an introduction first, Google Cloud Platform Fundamentals Certification Training prepares them for incorporating cloud-based solutions into business strategies.

 Looking forward to enhancing your cloud computing skills?
 Enroll in our cloud computing certification course today and take your career to new heights.